 - Add flour, baking soda and salt; mix until just combined.

 - Add sour cream; mix until just combined.

 - Pour batter into prepared pan.

-- Bake for 55-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+- Bake for 55-60 minutes, or until a toothpick or skewer inserted into the center of the cake comes out clean.